type76/fluid/README.md

 It could be a canvas set as display:none.
 That is delicious because I'm experimenting with making good use of it while not going over the top with the processing.
 I want to make a globe that can express.
 This might help with that.

 The visualiser project is a touch only 'one finger' disco.
 I like the idea that a disabled person can use the same thing to dance as that big time DJ.
 The HUD is juicy invisible buttons and sliders.
 I am not sure how that works yet.
+This is such a good idea that it deserves a new project, soon.

 ## done
 Added overlay dom element [hero]